dshen109/eesg-website/content/authors/shen/_index.md

   - Students
 ---
 Daniel Shen received his bachelor’s degree in mechanical engineering from the University of California, Berkeley.
-Prior to starting a PhD in EECS at MIT, Daniel worked as a research intern at the National Renewable Energy Lab, where he developed thermal models of commercial buildings to improve technoeconomic optimization of thermostatically controlled loads.
-Previously, he also worked on load flexibility in commercial refrigeration systems as a product engineer at Axiom Cloud.
-Daniel’s research interests include grid flexibility, distributed energy resources, and consumer participation in demand side response.
-Outside of work, he likes to watercolor paint, press wildflowers, and improve his mediocre guitar skills.
+Prior to starting his PhD at MIT, Daniel worked as a research intern at the National Renewable Energy Lab, where he developed thermal models of commercial buildings to improve technoeconomic optimization of thermostatically controlled loads.
+Previously, he also worked on end-user load flexibility in commercial refrigeration systems as a product engineer at Axiom Cloud.
+More recently, he was a summer associate at The Brattle Group in their Electricity practice.
+His research interests in electricity include market design for uncertainty management, optimization and the development of agent-based models.
+Outside of research, he brews espresso, goes bouldering indoors, and is an active participant in his union.